razeenwasif/Data-Science/Data-Wrangling/recordLinkage/README.md

 # Record Linkage GPU Pipeline

 ## Overview
-This project implements a GPU-accelerated record linkage workflow that loads two person-level datasets, blocks records to curtail comparisons, computes similarity vectors, classifies matches with a cuML-based random forest, evaluates metrics, and writes the predicted matches to `out/matches.csv`.
-The code is organised inside `src/` with modular steps you can customise for different linkage scenarios.
+This project implements a GPU-accelerated record linkage workflow that loads two person-level datasets, blocks records to curtail comparisons, computes similarity vectors, classifies matches with a cuML-based random forest, evaluates metrics, and writes the predicted matches to `out/record_linkage_matches.csv`.
+The entire pipeline is now configured via `config/pipeline.toml`, so you can drop in your datasets, adjust blocking/comparison/classification settings, and run the linker without diving into the source code.

 ## Prerequisites
 - NVIDIA GPU with a supported CUDA driver (CUDA 12.x as exported in `conda_env.txt`).